dglassbrenner1/my-posts-on-fraud-detection/4-the-data-we-use.md

 This comes about because of Scenarios 2 and 3, each of which introduces an increasing amount of fraud during the first month.

-Under Scneario 2, day 1 (April 1, 2018) has two compromised terminals, each of which gives fraudlent transactions until 28 days later (April X).
+Under Scenario 2, day 1 (April 1, 2018) has two compromised terminals, each of which gives fraudlent transactions until 28 days later (April X).
 Day 2 adds two more compromised terminals, with fraud until April X).
 On day 28 (April X), the maximum \# of compromised terminals (56) is reached and stays that way for the remaining days.
 An increasing \# of compromised terminals during April 1-X leads to an increasing \# of fraud transactions during this period.
 (This is not quite right because the daily selection of terminals is made with replacement, so a given terminal can be compromised for multiple 28-day periods, but you get the idea.)

-Likewise with Scneario 2, day 1 picks 3 victims to have their card (and 1/3 of their transactions) comrpomised for 14 days, day 2 picks another (possibly overlapping) 3 victims for the same treatment, etc. The maximum \# of victims (42) is reached on day 14, and sustained for the rest of the dataset.
+Likewise with Scenario 2, day 1 picks 3 victims to have their card (and 1/3 of their transactions) comrpomised for 14 days, day 2 picks another (possibly overlapping) 3 victims for the same treatment, etc. The maximum \# of victims (42) is reached on day 14, and sustained for the rest of the dataset.
 As the victimes grown during April 1-X, so does the fraud.

 This is illustrated in the next figure, whose dashed lines show the ramp-up in compromised terminals and customers in the first month.
 The colored dots show the corresponding increase in fraud transactions over the same period.

 <img src="images/ramp-up-in-cust-term-in-first-month.png" style="width:6.5in;height:2.13056in" alt="A graph of a graph" />

-### 3.4.2.
+### 4.4.2.
 Redundant features

 Some of the models we’ll consider are more susceptible to the presence of redundant features.
 We’ll want to be mindful that some of the engineered features contain similar information to the original features.
 Of course, the two engineered features measuring elapsed time from the first transaction are nearly completely correlated.
 (I’m guessing the reason their correlation isn’t 100% is due to rounding.)
 So, we won’t include both in any model.
 More interestinglyy, the rolling-count features over 7- and 30-day windows are very strongly correlated with the raw transaction count (r ≥ 0.79).
 Average-amount and risk features have near-zero to low correlations (r ≤ 0.11), suggesting they carry unique information.